StuartEnergy/CPPTask/Readme.md

-# Task
+# OCPP Websocket App

 ## Requirements

 * Provide instuction how to compile and launch application
 * Implement using modern C++ features
 * Unit test is not required but is a plus
-* Usage of 3rd party libraries or linux pachages allowed
+* Usage of 3rd party libraries or linux packages allowed

 ## Application

-* Simple app menu (commant line app using `cin/cout` is enougth)
+* Simple app menu (commant line app using `cin/cout` is enough)
 * After app starts it shoud connect to server using websocket
 * If websocket connection was successfull aop should send `BootNotification`
 * App user should be able to start transaction (`StartTransaction`)
 * If charge tracsaction was successfull user should be able to stop transaction (`StopTransaction`)
-* App should display

 ## Additional info